vimc/montagu-config/backup.md

 ##### Restore Montagy DB onto Target machine
-Then on on the machine that you want to restore into, from within `montagu-config`, run:
+Then, on the machine that you want to restore into, from within `montagu-config`, run:

 ```
 montagu stop --kill